aleksiuno/ThePingPong/README.md

 # ThePingPong
-The android ping pong clone
+The android ping pong clone.
+Created using Elipse IDE and libGDX framework.